Ironholds/udapi/README.md

 1. Retrieve definitions associated with a term, using `get_term`;
 2. Retrieve definitions associated with a *random* term, using `random_term`;
-3. Retrieve metadata tags associated with a term, using `get_tags`.

 It's a simple client because it's a simple API.